 Our Universal Tinters are a water-based, highly concentrated tinting agent for colouring both water-based and oil-based paints, glazes, varnishes and other decorative mediums.
 A useful addition to the decorator's paint box for adjusting colours to fit specific projects and decorative schemes.
 Use to tint standard emulsions (latex), eggshell or satin paints to pastel shades or create bright shades with Acrylic Varnish or Scumble Glaze.
 Different amounts of Tinter will create different intensity and colour saturation depending on the original colour and pigmentation of the medium being coloured - white emulsions, for example, will only tint to pastel shades - see full information below.
-Now available in original small 20ml size for smaller and subtle tinting jobs or in larger 200ml size for tinting greater quantities of paint and varnish.
-Some 200ml colours come as stock items and some colours are currently on pre-order - details below each colour swatch.
-More information below.
+Available in original small 20ml size for smaller and subtle tinting jobs.
+Sale now on stock colours of 200ml for tinting greater quantities of paint and varnish - more than 26% off - see below.
+Limited stock only.
+More tinter information below.

 To purchase more than one item on this page, click on Add to Cart,

 then return to this page to buy the next item

 Please note: we now have a minimum order of £10.00 UK Pounds before shipping costs are added.

 Note: Allow up to 10 working days for our pre-order 200ml tinters.